BeryJu/gravity/docs/content/docs/install/_index.md

   data:
     driver: local
 ```

-Run with `docker compose up -d`
+Run `docker compose up -d` to start gravity.

 ## First time use

 A default admin user is created on the first startup.
 You can find the credentials printed to stdout.
-You can access these by running `docker logs <docker container name>`
+You can access these by running `docker compose logs`.

 You can reach Gravity by going to `http://<server IP or hostname>:8008` in your browser.